 handling personal data with care and consideration recognizing the importance of such information.

+Grace Christian Academy will collect and process information relating to you in accordance with the Privacy Notice which is on the Website.
+You are required to sign and date a copy of the Privacy notice and return it to the School Secretary.

+You shall comply with the Data Protection Policy when handling personal data in the course of employment including personal data relating to any employee, worker, contractor, customer, client, supplier or agent of ours.
+You will also comply with our IT and communications systems policy.

+Failure to comply with the Data Protection Policy or any of the policies listed in clause may be dealt with under our Disciplinary procedure and, in serious cases, may be treated as gross misconduct leading to summary dismissal.

-The Employer has appointed a Data Protection Officer (the “DPO”) to monitor and advise on compliance with the Data Protection Act (2017) and its accompanying regulations.
+The Employer has appointed a Data Protection Officer (the “DPO”) to monitor and advise on compliance with the Data Protection Act 2021 (Revised) and its accompanying regulations and guidance.

 The Employer is committed to ensuring its staff have the necessary training and awareness in relation to data protection.